ibm-cloud-docs/EventStreams/eventstreams062.md

 * [sarama (Go) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Shopify/sarama){:new_window}
 -->

-Other third-party clients that support the minimum set of client requirements might work with {{site.data.keyword.messagehub}}, however we only test with and have experience of the recommended third-party clients.
+Other third-party clients that support the minimum set of client requirements might work with {{site.data.keyword.messagehub}}.
+However, we only test with and have experience of the recommended third-party clients.

 ## Support summary for all recommended clients
 {: #client_summary}